UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Detailed_Scenario.md

 - Pick up a small package from the central pickup location
 - Pick up a large package from the central pickup location
-- Drop off packages at shared drop-off locations
+- Drop-off packages at shared drop-off locations
 - Receive a small package from the QDrone2 (QDrone2-to-QCar2 package transfer)
 - Transfer a small package to the QDrone2  (QCar2-to-QDrone2 package transfer)

-QDrone2 can four different actions:
+QDrone2 can perform four different actions:

 - Pick up a small package from the central pickup location
-- Drop off packages at shared drop-off locations or at window delivery locations
+- Drop-off packages at shared drop-off locations or at window delivery locations
 - Receive a small package from the QCar2 (QCar2-to-QDrone2 package transfer)
 - Transfer a small package to the QCar2  (QDrone2-to-QCar2 package transfer)